microsoft/pxt-max6675/README.md

 # pxt-max6675
-A package for the MAX6675 component in PXT
+A package to use temperature probes using the MAX6675

+## License
+MIT

+## Supported targets
+* for PXT/microbit
+(The metadata above is needed for package search.)